 If you believe you qualify for Unemployment Benefits in the State of Florida, you are entitled to weekly compensation of 23 weeks or more.
 However, keep in mind that the online application process can be quite tedious.
 Be prepared to answer many questions and provide information regarding your job history and termination.
 Once this is complete, there still is no guarantee that you will receive benefits.
 If any of your answers contradict that of your employer, you will likely be denied benefits and the appeals process is very complicated and time-consuming.

-Florida Unemployment Compensation Attorneys
+Florida Unemployment Lawyers

 Your employer has an attorney.
 Why don’t you?